complexvariables/ComplexRegions.jl/README.md

-# ComplexValues
+# ComplexRegions
-*Polar and Riemann sphere representations of complex numbers in Julia*
+*Paths and regions in the complex plane for Julia*

 **Documentation**           | **Build Status**          |
 |:-------------------------:|:----------------------------:|